Gkwako/IOT-Manual/README.md

 <img src="https://user-images.githubusercontent.com/90243530/198131524-aa67e661-8dc5-4cd5-8fb8-e7b6c43424ba.PNG" width="200" height="200"/><img src="https://user-images.githubusercontent.com/90243530/198131531-8814150c-b27d-4e3f-afed-3f877e1f18bc.PNG" width="200" height="200"/><img src="https://user-images.githubusercontent.com/90243530/198131524-aa67e661-8dc5-4cd5-8fb8-e7b6c43424ba.PNG" width="200" height="200"/>

 #
 #
 ## The app
 Not only can the physio see the progress but also the user via the app.
-By going to my progress you can see the dashboard with the different measurements
+By doing the progress you can see the dashboard with the different measurements

 <img src="https://user-images.githubusercontent.com/90243530/198088518-8e4194e9-96e2-488b-bcac-179f20f0a83e.png" width="700" height="400"/>
 https://www.figma.com/proto/lOkrlrQppnPKSpm86yZTMG/AI---Artificial-Intelligence?page-id=1%3A3&node-id=38%3A285&starting-point-node-id=38%3A279

 #
 #
 ## Summary send data
 When the user performs the workout in front of the mirror.
 The mirror scans the movements and saves this data on the feed, this feed is saved every time the user makes a movement.
-In this manual I used the Arduino deck and a button as an example.
-The Arduino deck represents the mirror and the button is the scan that the mirror performs.
+In this manual I used the Arduino deck a button and led lights as an example.
+The Arduino deck represents the mirror and the button is the scan that the mirror performs, the led light is the feedback that is being sent to the feed.

+Now you know how to send feedback and see it visually.

 #
 #
-## How does the silhouette of the mirror work
+## Extra: How does the silhouette of the mirror work
 We know that the mirror helps the user by indicating with a silhout when they are doing something wrong.
 I will briefly show how we can create this by using LED light and a bot.
 To install everything, go to https://github.com/Gkwako/IOT-Manuals#ToDo-Telegram.